BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 If you call `removeRootInsetsPadding` or use `defaultPadding = false` in `init`, then the default window insets will not exist and your root view will fully expand to full screen.

-Without any action, your layout will be blocked by system bars or dangerous areas of the system (such as display cutout screens), which will affect the user experience.
+Without any action, your layout will be blocked by system bars or dangerous areas of the system (such as cutout displays), which will affect the user experience.

 If you want to maintain and manage the `padding` of the current root view yourself, you must ensure that your interface elements can correctly adapt to the spacing provided by window insets.